glennq/bgmcli/README.md

 # bgmcli
 ##Unofficial APIs and a simple CLI for Bangumi.tv in Python

+Note:

+It only supports Python 2.7, and is only tested with OSX 10.10 and Python 2.7.10

 Simple examples for using the APIs.
 Note it currently only works with anime collections

 ```